 Sins of thought involve internal attitudes or desires contrary to God’s will.
 Examples include harboring envy, lustful thoughts, or excessive pride.
 While these sins may not manifest outwardly, they can damage our spiritual health.

-For instance, lingering on jealous thoughts about a colleague’s success can lead to bitterness.
+Focusing on jealousy over a colleague’s success can create bitterness.

-Recognizing and confessing these thoughts allows us to align our minds with God’s will, offering profound examples of sins to say at confession.
+Admitting these thoughts helps us connect our minds with God’s will.
+It also gives us clear examples of sins to mention during confession.

 2. Sins of Word